 - The dropdown has default time options based on your data for that specific device

 - You can enter times manually outside of the options presented.
-The inputed value is the number of minutes you want as your eligibility time window
+The input value is the number of minutes you want as your eligibility time window

-- Note: Impressions and sessions must currently occur on the same day.
-That is, even if the window between an impression and session is within the Eligibility Time Window, if the session occurs in a different day than the impression the session is not eligible and the impression won't be included on the path to conversion.
+- Note: Impressions and sessions must currently occur within the eligibility window.
+If the session occurs outside of this window, then the session is not eligible and the impression won’t be included on the path to conversion.